 Why Addiction Relapses Occur

-In the 2014 National Survey by SAMHSA, 8.5 percent (22.5 million people) of the U.S. population ages 12 or older needed treatment for an illicit drug or alcohol addiction; however only 4.2 million people received treatment of any kind in the same year.
+In the 2014 National Survey by SAMHSA, 8.5 percent (22.5 million people) of the U.S. population ages 12 or older needed treatment for an illicit drug or alcohol addiction; however, only 4.2 million people received treatment of any kind in the same year.

-Many people look at entering drug rehab as the end-all solution to a drug addiction.
+Many people look at entering drug rehab as the end-all solution to drug addiction.
 However, rehabilitation treatments only last on average between 30 to 90 days.
-Years of drug addiction can’t be overcome in such a short period.
+Years of addiction behavior can’t be overcome in such a short period.
 Drugs chemically and structurally alter the neural networks in your brain, and in turn, affect your behavior and habits.

 Most relapses occur within the first 90 days of treatment.
-After 90 days of being drug-free, your chances of long-term addiction recovery improve — all the better to stay at a rehabilitation treatment program for a longer term.
+After 90 days of being drug-free, your chances of long-term addiction recovery improve — all the better to stay at a rehabilitation treatment program for the longer term.

 Components of Effective Drug Treatment

 Treatment from drug addiction doesn’t end when you leave rehab.
 Ongoing aftercare is a critical part of long-term recovery.
-At Beachway, our holistic approach to healing includes looking after not only your physical issues but also providing support with emotional, mental and spiritual needs.
+At Beachway, our holistic approach to healing includes looking after not only your physical issues but also providing support with emotional, mental, and spiritual needs.
 Our comprehensive aftercare treatments include:

 - Work and education re-integration.
 Helping you lead a productive life following treatment is a major component of aftercare.
-Whether you need help completing your education, or looking for work, our Resource Center provides help with resumes and interviewing skills.
+Whether you need help completing your education or looking for work, our Resource Center provides help with resumes and interviewing skills.